maureyesdev/nvim/readme.md

 - [ ] Add support for closing buffers
 - [ ] Add support for previous commands in cmdline
 - [ ] Add support for multi cursor
+- [ ] Adds support for chat gpt

+## Bugs?

+- At least I was able to identify this in lua files.
+    - open nvim enter init.lua lsp will load correctly along with treesitter
+    - but if a different file is being open, treesitter and lsp will sometimes load correctly, some of other times won't.
+Check for vim object